 The second graphite grading scale is known as the HB scale.
 Most pencil manufacturers outside of the U.S. use this scale, using the letter “H” to indicate a hard pencil.
 Likewise, a pencil maker might use the letter “B” to designate the blackness of the pencil’s mark, indicating a softer lead.
 The letter “F” is also used to indicate that the pencil sharpens to a fine point.

-Historically, pencil makers also use combinations of letters — a pencil marked “HB” is hard and black; a pencil marked “HH” is very hard, and a pencil marked “HHBBB” is very hard and really, really black!
-Although today most pencils using the HB system are designated by a number such as 2B, 4B or 2H to indicate the degree of hardness.
+Historically, pencil makers also use combinations of letters to tell us about the graphite — a pencil marked “HB” is hard and black, a pencil marked “HH” is very hard, and a pencil marked “BBB” is really, really black!
+Today, however, most pencils using the HB system are designated by a number such as 2B, 4B or 2H to indicate the degree of hardness.
 For example, a 4B would be softer than a 2B and a 3H harder than an H.

 Graphite Scale Comparisons